Decorator

 Overview

-The Pay-i Python SDK offers powerful function decorators that make it easy to organize and track your GenAI consumption.
-These decorators serve as an alternative to direct annotation with custom headers, providing parameter inheritance capabilities that are especially useful for sequences of related GenAI calls that share the same business context.
+, that makes it easy to organize and track your GenAI consumption.
+This decorator serves as an alternative to direct annotation with custom headers, providing parameter inheritance capabilities that are especially useful for sequences of related GenAI calls that share the same business context.

 Looking for different annotations?
 If you need to add different tracking information to individual API calls, you might prefer using custom headers directly.
-Decorators are ideal when multiple API calls within a function should share the same business context.
+The

-Purpose of Inheritable Decorators
+Purpose of the @track

-The primary purpose of these decorators is to annotate your functions with metadata such as:
+DecoratorThe primary purpose of this decorator is to annotate your functions with metadata such as:

 - Use case names and IDs